HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 One might wonder why jQuery is so dominant and hasn't disappeared over time.
 There are two main reasons for this.
 First, as [highlighted over the previous years](https://almanac.httparchive.org/en/2019/javascript#:~:text=There%20are%20a,client-side%20libraries.), is that most of the [WordPress](https://wordpress.org/) sites use jQuery, which contributes to a major participation of jQuery.
 Second, even if the wide usage of jQuery is ignored for a moment, several of the other top-used JavaScript libraries still rely on jQuery in some way under the hood.

-**UI Frameworks **
+**UI Frameworks**

 The adoption of JavaScript frameworks doesn’t see a substantial change compared to the previous years.
-With the way the adoption is measured, there is a [detection limitation](https://github.com/AliasIO/wappalyzer/issues/2450) which doesn’t let [Wappalyzer](https://www.wappalyzer.com/) capture the percentage precisely.
+With the way the adoption is measured, there is a [detection limitation](https://github.com/AliasIO/wappalyzer/issues/2450) which doesn’t let Wappalyzer capture the percentage precisely.

 It would instead be interesting to look at how the popular frameworks and libraries approach the usage of other libraries.
-This means how many frameworks or libraries actually rely on other libraries in the production.
+This means how many frameworks or libraries actually rely on other libraries in production.

 <figure markdown>
 <table>
   <tr>
-   <td><strong><em>apps</em></strong>
+   <td><strong><em>Frameworks/Libraries</em></strong>
    </td>
    <td><strong>SUM of Percentage</strong>
    </td>